ArthurKakande/ArthurKakande/README.md

 ### About Me

 - 🔭 I’m currently working on "intellikit" a Python library for building intelligent solutions.
-- ⚡ I previously worked on The Africa Knowledge Graph and you can use its ontology on my GitHub.
+- ⚡ I previously worked on The Africa Knowledge Graph (Feel free to use this ontology created, it's available on my Github).
 - 🌟 I'm interested in AI and Intelligent Systems
 - 💬 Ask me about Information retrieval, Semantic Technologies, Expert Systems, Natural Language understanding, ML, Distributed AI, etc.
 - 📫 How to reach me: https://twitter.com/arthurkakande